FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/configuration.md

 # Configuration files and configuration items

 FISCO BCOS supports multiple ledger.
 Each chain includes multiple unique ledgers, whose data among them are isolated from each other.
-And the transaction processing among groups are alos isolated.
+And the transaction processing among groups are also isolated.
 Each node includes a main configuration `config.ini` and multiple ledger configurations `group.group_id.genesis`, `group.group_id.ini`.

 - `config.ini`: The main configuration file, mainly configures with RPC, P2P, SSL certificate, ledger configuration file path, compatibility and other information.